Summary of Significant Accounting Policies

 Accumulated Other Comprehensive (Loss) Income, net of tax

 Accumulated other comprehensive (loss) of $(4) was primarily comprised of the cumulative foreign currency translation adjustments related to Sirius XM Canada (refer to Note 12 for additional information).
 During the year ended December 31, 2022, we recorded a net foreign currency translation adjustment of $(19), net of tax.
 During the years ended December 31, 2021 and 2020, we recorded a foreign currency translation adjustment of less than $1 and $7, respectively, net of tax.

 Recently Adopted Accounting Policies

 Accounting Standard Update (“ASU”) 2020-06, Debt—Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging— Contracts in Entity’s Own Equity (Subtopic 815-40).
 In August 2020, the Financial Accounting Standards Board (“FASB”) issued ASU 2020-06 which removes the separation models for convertible debt with cash conversion or beneficial conversion features.
 ASU 2020-06 also requires the application of the if-converted method for calculating diluted earnings per share as the treasury stock method will no longer be permitted for convertible instruments.
-During the three months ended March 31, 2022, we adopted ASU 2020-06 as of January 1, 2022 using the modified retrospective approach and recorded a $14 increase to the carrying value of Pandora's 1.75% Convertible Senior Notes due 2023 and a corresponding increase to our accumulated deficit.
+During the three months ended March 31, 2022, we adopted ASU 2020-06 as of January 1, 2022 using the modified retrospective approach and recorded a $14 increase to the carrying value of Pandora's 1.75% Convertible Senior Notes due 2023 and an increase of $10, net of tax, to our accumulated deficit.
 The adoption of ASU 2020-06 did not have a material impact on our diluted earnings per share.